You are here

 - Google Apps should not be used for secure data.

 Email in general is not considered to be a secure medium and should never be used for secure data with the possible exception of encrypted files.
 Email sent to another @marlboro.edu address stays on Google and Marlboro servers and can be considered confidential as long as both you and the other users are following best practices (e.g. not auto-forwarding Marlboro mail to another account).
 However, confidential data should not be sent to an address in another domain as confidentiality cannot be assured.

 Google Drive/Docs Specific Issues

-The biggest pitfall with Google Drive is that it’s easy to accidently share documents with the wrong people.
+The biggest pitfall with Google Drive is that it’s easy to accidentally share documents with the wrong people.
 Documents stored on Google Drive cannot be given the same fine grained permissions that IT can assign to documents saved on Marlboro servers.
 Thus extreme care needs to be taken with confidential data; secure data should not be stored on Google Drive at all.
 When you share documents, unless they are public data, be very careful with whom you share them -- particularly when sharing with addresses out of the marlboro.edu domain.
 If you are simultaneously logged into your personal Gmail account and your Marlboro account be sure to double check the current logged-in address in the upper right corner before starting a new document with Marlboro information or uploading something to your drive.